MathieuBuisson/MathieuBuisson.github.io/_posts/2016/2016-06-06-dynamic-dsc-configurationdata.md

   - PowerShell
 ---

-When writing a DSC configuration, separating the environmental data from the configuration logic is a best practice : it allows to reuse the same logic for different environments, for example the *Dev*, *QA* and *Prod* environments .
+When writing a DSC configuration, separating the environmental data from the configuration logic is a best practice : it allows to reuse the same logic for different environments, for example the *Dev*, *QA* and *Prod* environments.

 This generally means that the environment data is stored in separate `.psd1` files.
 This is explained [in this documentation page](https://msdn.microsoft.com/en-us/powershell/dsc/configdata).

 However, these configuration data files are relatively static, so if the environment changes frequently these files might end up containing outdated information.
 A solution is to keep the static environment data in the configuration data files and then **adding the dynamic data on the fly**.